-5. No part (or portions of) of the motorcycle may be behind a line drawn vertically at the edge of the rear tyre, or closer than 50 mm to the ground, with the following exception: parts of the Aero Body belonging to Area "A" cannot be closer than 20 mm to the ground when the machine is checked according to 2.4.4.7.i) in the "down" position.

-- 6. The seat unit shall have a maximum height of the (approximately) vertical section behind the rider's seating position of 150 mm.
+- 5. No part (or portions of) of the motorcycle may be behind a line drawn vertically at the edge of the rear tyre, or closer than 50 mm to the ground, with the following exception: parts of the Aero Body belonging to Area "A" cannot be closer than 20 mm to the ground when the machine is checked according to 2.4.4.7.i) in the "down" position. - 6.
+The seat unit shall have a maximum height of the (approximately) vertical section behind the rider's seating position of 150 mm.
 The measurement will be taken at a 90° angle to the upper surface of the flat base at the rider's seating position, excluding any seat pad or covering. - 7.
-When fitted, Front Fenders must not extend: - a) Front leading edge: In front of a line drawn upwards and forward at 45 degrees from a horizontal line through the front wheel spindle. - b) Rear trailing edge: Below a line drawn horizontally through the front wheel spindle. - The Front Fender mounts/brackets and fork-leg covers, close to the suspension leg and wheel spindle, and brake disc covers are not considered part of the Front Fender. - 8.
-Moving aerodynamic devices are prohibited; to this extent, any part of the Aero Body (see 10.) shall be attached so that neither active adjustability is possible (e.g. linkages, bearings and any design that permits an intentional change in shape/orientation/position are not allowed), nor passive; to this extent any part of the Aero Body (see 10.), when mounted on the bike in normal operating condition, shall have a maximum deflection of 10 mm in any point, when a 50N vertical load is applied in the downward direction with a spherical 20 mm radius steel penetrator. - 9.
-The lower fairing has to be constructed to hold, in case of an engine breakdown, at least half of the total oil and engine coolant capacity used in the engine (minimum 4 litres for MotoGP).
-This measurement should be taken with the fairing fitted to the motorcycle, whilst both wheels are on the ground and the motorcycle is upright at 90° to the horizontal, under its own weight (1g position).
-This measurement should be taken according to 2.4.4.7.i) in the "up" position.
+When fitted, Front Fenders must not extend: - a) Front leading edge: In front of a line drawn upwards and forward at 45 degrees from a horizontal line through the front wheel spindle. - b) Rear trailing edge: Below a line drawn horizontally through the front wheel spindle.

+The Front Fender mounts/brackets and fork-leg covers, close to the suspension leg and wheel spindle, and brake disc covers are not considered part of the Front Fender.

+8. Moving aerodynamic devices are prohibited; to this extent, any part of the Aero Body (see 10.) shall be attached so that neither active adjustability is possible (e.g. linkages, bearings and any design that permits an intentional change in shape/orientation/position are not allowed), nor passive; to this extent any part of the Aero Body (see 10.), when mounted on the bike in normal operating condition, shall have a maximum deflection of 10 mm in any point, when a 50N vertical load is applied in the downward direction with a spherical 20 mm radius steel penetrator.